-Professor Yasuhiko Horiguchi
+Yasuhiko Horiguchi

 Dr. Horiguchi received his Ph.D. from Osaka Prefecture University in 1987.
 After working at the Kitasato Institute for 3 years, he has worked for RIMD since 1990.
-He took his position as Postdoc in 1990, a Research Associate in 1992, an Associate Professor in 1998.
+He took his positon as Postdoc in 1990, a Research Associate in 1992, an Associate Professor in 1998.
 He was appointed current position in 2001.

-- (1) Ectopic Expression of O Antigen in Bordetella pertussis by a Novel Genomic Integration System.
-Ishigaki K., et al., mSphere (2018) 3:e00417-17-11. - (2) Protective effects of in vivo-expressed autotransporters against Bordetella pertussis infection.
-Suzuki K., et al., Microbiology and Immunology (2017) 61:371-379. - (3) The bvg-repressed gene brtA, encoding biofilm-associated surface adhesin, is expressed during host infection by Bordetella bronchiseptica.
-Nishikawa S., et al., Microbiology and Immunology (2016) 60:93-105. - (4) Detection of genes expressed in Bordetella bronchiseptica colonizing rat trachea by in vivo expressed-tag immunoprecipitation method.
-Abe H., et al., Microbiology and Immunology (2015) 59:249-261. - (5) Polymorphisms influencing expression of dermonecrotic toxin in Bordetella bronchiseptica.
-Okada K., et al., PLoS ONE (2015) 10:e0116604. - (6) Horiguchi Y. 2012.
-Swine Atrophic Rhinitis Caused by Pasteurella multocida Toxin and Bordetella Dermonecrotic Toxin.
-Horiguchi Y., Curr Topics Mcrobiol Immunol.
-(2012) 361:113-29
+- (1)The Eukaryotic Host Factor 14-3-3 Inactivates Adenylate Cyclase Toxins of Bordetella bronchiseptica and B. parapertussis, but not B. pertussis.
+Fukui-Miyazaki A., et al mBio (2018) 0:40-15 - (2)Ectopic Expression of O Antigen in Bordetella pertussis by a Novel Genomic Integration System.
+Ishigaki K., e tal. mSphere (2018) - (3)Protective effects of in vivo-expressed autotransporters against Bordetella pertussis infection.
+Suzuki K., et al. Microbiology and Immunology (2017) 61:371-379. - (4)The bvg-repressed gene brtA, encoding biofilm-associated surface adhesin, is expressed during host infection by Bordetella bronchiseptica.
+Nishikawa S., et al. Microbiology and Immunology (2016) 60:93-105. - (5) Detection of genes expressed in Bordetella bronchiseptica colonizing rat trachea by in vivo expressed-tag immunoprecipitation method.
+Abe H., et al. Microbiology and Immunology (2015) 59:249-261 - (6)Polymorphisms influencing expression of dermonecrotic toxin in Bordetella bronchiseptica.
+Okada K., et al. PLoS ONE (2015) 10:e0116604.